Updated: 11 hours ago

 In general, digital nomads tend to adopt patterns of temporary living (with a sense of place), support the concept of co-living, and cherish a community-based lifestyle.
 The flexibility and relaxed work atmosphere provide them with the freedom to thrive and be productive while enjoying the company of other like-minded individuals.
 The most obvious example is seen through connecting with other nomads in social workspaces such as in a coworking space.

 With that said, HOMA understands the demands of the ‘new digital workforce’ in Thailand.
-Apart from being the first accommodation in Phuket with a co-living concept, we offer a true work-from-home experience at our coworking space right on site.
+Apart from being the first accommodation in Phuket with a co-living concept, we offer flexible leases and a true work-from-home experience at our coworking space right on-site.
 This includes; superfast Wifi, meeting rooms, individual soundproof pods for video conferencing, and the opportunity to connect with other nomads.

 Are you looking for a place to remote?
-Come to Phuket and join the tribe!
+Come visit us at Phuket Town or Siracha and join the tribe!